 If selecting the right cloud partner is as important as hiring the right person for your team, what questions should you ask providers when you “interview” them for the post?

-Research by the Cloud Industry Forum identified the key attributes you should look for in a cloud provider:
+Research by the Cloud Industry Forum identified the key attributes you should look for in a cloud provider.

 Digital transformation is not a one-off project but a continuous process of constantly looking at how you can get more out of current systems and take advantage of new technologies.
 You need a partner who will join you in an open and honest discussion about your ambitions and options.

 Cloud providers range from large multinationals to specialists with niche applications.
 Your technology requirements will play a major role in choosing the right partner.
 However, you should also take a close look at the support you’ll be able to tap into when you have an issue, as well as how the customer success services available to support your long-term ambitions in terms of scale and technology.